Net Zero Delivery Summit 2025

 Dr Nicola Ranger

-Nicola Ranger is Director of the Global Finance and Economy Group of the Environmental Change Institute at the University of Oxford and a Senior Research Fellow.
+Nicola Ranger is Executive Director and Professor in Practice, Natural Capital, Risk and Finance, London School of Economics.
 She also directs the Oxford Martin Systemic Resilience Initiative, the UK Integrating Finance and Biodiversity Programme and the Resilient Planet Finance Lab.

 Nicola brings 20 years' expertise in risk, analytics, economics, finance and fiscal policy as a practitioner and researcher across industry, government, IFIs and academia.
 She works with governments, Central Banks, regulators, financial institutions and international organisations to help align policy and finance with resilience and sustainability goals.